 Onboarding became a particular pain point.
 What should have been a straightforward API integration turned into weeks-long processes as merchants discovered their existing product feeds weren't structured for AI consumption.
 The gap between e-commerce infrastructure built for human browsing and what AI agents need to make accurate recommendations became painfully obvious.

-This stumble comes at a critical moment. is widely expected to unveil its own AI shopping assistant, and every major retailer is racing to figure out agentic commerce before it reshapes how people discover and buy products online.
+This stumble comes at a critical moment.
+Amazon is widely expected to unveil its own AI shopping assistant, and every major retailer is racing to figure out agentic commerce before it reshapes how people discover and buy products online.
 OpenAI's early struggles hand competitors valuable time to learn from these mistakes.